lowcoder-org/lowcoder/deploy/helm/README.md

 ## Installing the Chart

-To install the chart with the release name `my-openblocks` into namespace `openblocks`:
+To install the chart with the release name `my-lowcoder` into namespace `lowcoder`:

 ```bash
 # If installing mongodb and/or redis, add bitnami chart repository and update chart dependenices